JacqueLeeMeyer/Matplotlib-Pymaceuticals/README.md

         TO create DataFrame with only the values in a certin column (Input 13)

 Note on Pie Charts:
     I used .unique as opposed to the .value-counts because I felt that using the 248 unique Mouse IDs to get the percentages of Males vs Females made more sense than counting all 1880 timepoints with a male/female attribute.
-This caused me percentages to be a little different than the example (which I am assuming used the .value-counts method).
+This caused my percentages to be a little different than the example (which I am assuming used the .value-counts method).